 Learn From Previous Clients

-Let me tell you a story of Amy, whose car accident injury case I helped defend in court several years ago when I used to defend injury claims in court for insurance companies.
+Let me tell you a story about Amy, who’s Louisville car accident injury case I helped defend in court several years ago when I used to defend injury claims in court for insurance companies.
 The driver who collided with Amy’s vehicle I defended in court was clearly at fault for the accident.
 The case lasted several months in litigation, and after mediation was held, Amy was offered over $10,000 to settle her case.
 However, she rejected every offer and took her case to a jury trial.

 Amy claimed injuries to her spine, and she had significant past problems with her spine before the accident.
 However, months after the accident, she had surgery to repair her spine.
 The case went to trial, and we had a doctor who performed an independent medical exam on Amy testify that the accident caused minimal damage if any to Amy’s spine.
 The surgery she had was not needed because of the accident she was in, according to the doctor, we had to testify to defend her claim.
 Amy’s lawyer, of course, had a doctor testify as well, who linked Amy’s surgery to the car accident.

-• The verdict came in, and the jury awarded less than $10,000.00 to Amy.
+- The verdict came in, and the jury awarded less than $10,000.00 to Amy.
 The jury did not link the surgery to the accident.

 So, you may think that Amy should have settled her case prior to trial because she would have been awarded more money.
-However, it is not necessarily true.
+However, this is not necessarily true.
 Sometimes, taking a case to trial can be about principle, and winning in court may mean more to the client than the amount of money awarded.
 Additionally, it can be challenging to predict what a jury will do, as they are just a bunch of strangers with each having different thoughts, opinions, and experiences they have gone through.

 Dont Wait, Call Tate!